marcodondo97/DevOps-toolchain/README.md

 This project is a simple example of a DevOps setup for an app with microservices, using Python.
 <br>
 <br>

-Specific tools have been implemented for each DevOps stage:
+Specific tools are used at each stage of DevOps:

-- Plan: Jira has been implemented for planning with task automations related to repository activities (commit, push, pull...).
+- **Planning**: Jira handles planning with automated tasks triggered by repository activities (like commit, push, or pull).
-- Code: This GitHub repository has been created for the code part.
+- **Coding**: This GitHub repository is used for code management.
-- Build: Containers are built using Docker.
+- **Building**: Docker is used to build containers.
-- Test: Tests have been written using Python's unittest library.
+- **Testing**: Python's unittest library is used for writing tests.
-- Release: Continuous integration and deployment have been implemented using GitHub Actions.
+- **Release**: GitHub Actions handles continuous integration and deployment.
-- Deploy: The application is deployed on Amazon Lightsail from AWS on the container-based application management service.
+- **Deployment**: The application is deployed to Amazon Lightsail, a container-based service from AWS.
-- Operate: Infrastructure provisioning is managed using Terraform, while configuration is handled with Ansible.
+- **Operations**: Terraform manages infrastructure provisioning, and Ansible handles configuration.
-- Monitor: Nagios server has been installed and configured for monitoring.
+- **Monitoring**: Nagios server is installed and configured for system monitoring.

  <img src="Img/DevOpsToolChainFlow.png" width="50%">